lxrs312/lxrs312/README.md

 🎓 **Currently Studying:**
 I'm pursuing my Bachelor's degree in **Telekommunikationsinformatik (B.Eng.)**.
 Alongside my studies, I work as a **DevOps Engineer**.
-In this role, I ensure efficient, scalable, and secure infrastructures for various applications.
+In this role, I create new concepts for automatization tasks, help in reducing the downtime of machine-clusters, and implement new innovative applications resulting in better performance and productivity.

 ## 🛠️ Skills & Technologies: